 I am a member of the Kentucky Guild of Artists and Craftsmen and the Kentucky Craft Marketing Program.

-My work can be found at the Kentucky Artisan Center in Berea.
-Mississippi Mud Gallery and Gifts in Kimmswick, MO and various Craft Fairs around the region.
+My work can be found at the Kentucky Artisan Center in Berea, Indigenous Art Gallery in Cincinnati, Trilogy Gallery in Nashville, Indiana and various Craft Fairs around the region.
 You can call or email me if you would like to place an order.

 I like to throw light, thin pieces, so that it isn’t a strain to use the piece when you fill it with liquid.
 Each piece is carefully crafted, comfortable to use, smooth to the touch.
 The lines are graceful and simple.
 I like natural earthy tones.
 My forms are inspired by nature.
 My current series comes from roots and vines.
 I make pottery because I enjoy playing in mud, working a lump of clay into a useful yet graceful form.